HackYourFuture-CPH/hyf-serverless-course/week4/homework.md

 ## Homework exercises for Week #4

 This week, we will look into inventory management of our app.
 The ? company has made an agreement with an external provider to upload a file containing their inventory on a weekly basis.
-We only care about ?, and will scan for the current price.
+We only care about "carrots" category ?, and will scan for the current price.

 Given the price is under 10$, we will then publish a notification.